php/php-langspec/spec/13-functions.md

 A [conditionally defined function](#general) must exist before any calls are made to that function.

+The *function-definition* for constructors, destructors, and clone methods must not contain *return-type*.

 For generator functions, if the the return type is specified, it can only be one of:
 `Generator`, `Iterator` or `Traversable`.